rm511130/SetUp-Steps-TKG-i-workshop/README.md

 ```
 open https://console.cloud.vmware.com
-# log in as rmeira@pivotal.io  with the same password you use for PivNet!
+# log in as rmeira@pivotal.io  (in my case with the same password you use for PivNet!)
 # select the TMC tile
 # clustergroup:  lb-workshop
 # attach-cluster:  userID